NoelV11/Cryptography-Encoding-and-Decoding-in-EMU8086/README.md

 ->To run this project on your machine

+- Download the EMU 8086 Simulator [from here](https://emu8086.en.lo4d.com/windows)

-Download the source files from this repository
+- Download the source files from this repository and open them from the software

-Download the EMU 8086 Simulator [From here](https://emu8086.en.lo4d.com/windows)

-Set up your Linux machine on it and run upgrades

-Follow the commands as given above
+- Encode and decrypt n-length strings.Have fun playing around with the project!